 Rubber gloves, so we don’t end up with dishpan hands (Optional)

 *******Make sure that selected cleaning site is dust-free, dirt –free, and wind-free

 Preliminary Considerations: Commercial tent cleaning is best done by hand washing.
 Do not put tent tops in washing machines unless supplied by reputable tent-washing machine companies.
-Don’t use bleach or bleach vinegar, or industrial cleaners; they will usually do more harm than good and should be avoided.
-Also make sure to the tent away from trees since residue from leaves and falling branches can cause permanent damage to the tent top.
+Don’t use bleach or bleach products., vinegar, or heavy-duty industrial cleaners; they will usually do more harm than good and should be avoided.
+Also make sure to install the tent away from trees since residue from leaves and falling branches can cause permanent damage to the tent top.

 GROUND CLOTHS: The usage of ground covering material under the tent fabric during installation and dismantling will protect the tent fabric from soiling and from minor surface abrasions.
 Never drag the tent top unprotected or across abrasive services to avoid scuffs, tears or pinholes.
 This is especially important when placing the top on the tent frame.